Skip to content

 Why It Matters

-Georgetown's Village A case demonstrates how quickly a laundry facility can move from strained to insufficient when even modest capacity is lost.
-The situation highlights the importance of equipment replacement planning in high-density residential buildings, a structural challenge that many universities face.
+Georgetown's Village A case demonstrates how quickly a laundry facility can move from strained to insufficient when even a small share of equipment is lost.
+The situation highlights the importance of replacement planning in high-density residential buildings, a structural challenge that many universities face.